If you have questions or comments, please contact us at CHSEvents@asu.edu

-The Maternal Child Health Conference is approved for continuing professional education credits from these organizations:
+The Maternal and Child Health Conference is approved for 6.75 Continuing Professional Education (CPEs) from Commission on Dietetic Registration.

-In support of improving patient care, Arizona State University is jointly accredited by the Accreditation Council for Continuing Medical Education, the Accreditation Council for Pharmacy Education, and the American Nurses Credentialing Center to provide continuing education for the health care team.
-The Maternal Child Health Conference is approved for 9 hours of continuing professional education credits.
+In support of improving patient care, Arizona State University is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the health care team.

 American Psychological Association

-As a Jointly Accredited Organization, Arizona State University is approved to offer social work continuing education by the Association of Social Work Boards’ Approved Continuing Education program.
+As a Jointly Accredited Organization, Arizona State University is approved to offer social work continuing education by the Association of Social Work Board’s (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Arizona State University maintains responsibility for this course.
-Social workers completing this course receive 9 credit hours of continuing education credits per individual session.
+Social Workers completing this course receive 7 credit hours of continuing education credits for entire conference.

-This activity was planned by and for the health care team, and learners will receive 9 Interprofessional Continuing Education credits for learning and change.
+This activity was planned by and for the healthcare team, and learners will receive 7 Interprofessional Continuing Education (IPCE) credits for learning and change.